• Skip to primary navigation

 • 2 tablespoons milk

-• 1 cup mini chocolate kisses
+• 1 cup mini chocolate kisses or about ⅔ cup milk chocolate chips

 Instructions

 • Prepare crust.
-Combine the graham cracker crumbs, sugar, salt and melted butter in a small bowl.
+Combine the graham cracker crumbs, sugar, salt and melted butter in a mixing bowl.
 Stir until moistened, then transfer the crumb mixture to the lined baking pan and press evenly over the bottom of the pan.
 Put in the refrigerator to set.

 • Prepare brownie layer: Combine the bittersweet chocolate and butter in a microwave-safe glass bowl and heat on high, stirring every 30 seconds, until melted and smooth.